dujanhung/json-validator/doc.md

 - `png` : represents a PNG file.
 - `obj` : represents an OBJ file.
 - `lua` : represents a Lua file.

->[!IMPORTANT]
->the filepath should be valid. otherwise, this script would reject.

 ___